Why cheap wind power is making Quebec's big, old dams more valuable as a 'battery,' say experts | CBC News

 $600 million Innu wind project will use province's hydro dams as backup power for when wind doesn't blow

-You might think that what with having Canada's largest hydroelectric capacity, providing almost 100 per cent of the its electricity, including exports, a new $600-million wind power project is the last thing Quebec would need.
+You might think that what with having Canada's largest hydroelectric capacity, providing almost 100 per cent of its electricity, including exports, a new $600-million wind power project is the last thing Quebec would need.

 That was exactly what experts were saying when Premier François Legault cancelled Apuiat, a private but government-supported wind project in Northern Quebec in 2018.